 - How many would you like to visit in the future?

-And so, here for your perusal, are the best dark tourism sights around the world.
+And so, here for your perusal, are our favourite dark tourism sights.

 – Prison Islands

 There are many famous prisons around the world, but none capture the imagination so much as a prison on a rock, surrounded by frigid waters.

 Alcatraz sits just offshore in San Francisco Bay.
 Despite only being a prison for 29 years, it was utterly infamous for housing the USA’s most terrifying criminals including the gangster Al Capone.
 A day tour includes an audio tour.
 You will learn all about the penitentiary facilities, but it rather skewed in the prison guards favour so do some research before you go to get a more rounded view.